YingyiZhang/sentence-extraction-from-scientific-paper/README.md

 # Extracting Problem and Method Sentence from Scientific Papers

+## Overview

-This folder is the code and data sample for the paper "Extracting Problem and Method Sentence from Scientific Papers: A Context-enhanced Transformer Using Formulaic Expression Desensitization".
+**Dataset and source code for paper "Extracting Problem and Method Sentence from Scientific Papers: A Context-enhanced Transformer Using Formulaic Expression Desensitization".**

 ## There is the structure of this folder:
 > -   FE select: code and data for FE selection and data augmentation